Defining Materials for the Configurable Item

 Install NetSuite CPQ Manufacturing to use materials from configured items in work orders.
 For more information, see Installing NetSuite CPQ SuiteApps.
 Without NetSuite CPQ Manufacturing, you can still use materials to set up components for item groups and kit/packages.

 Configurable items can be made of materials or components.
-For example, if your configurable item is a desk, you can have the top surface and side panels as materials.
+For example, if your configurable item is a desk, you may have the top surface and side panels as materials.
+With NetSuite CPQ Configurator, you can specify a material using one of these options:

 When users click the Convert WO button on the sales order or the configured item line, NetSuite CPQ Manufacturing adds each material as a line item on the work order under the Items subtab.
 For more information, see Creating Work Orders for Configured Items.